enkelmedia/NewsletterStudio-Documentation/content/package/14.0.0/develop/email-control.md

 ### Display view

-Next, we need to make sure that the preview is rendering the content from the textarea, create a file called `demo-email-editor-control-hello-display.element.ts` that looks like this:
+Next, we need to make sure that the the editor display view is rendering the content from the textarea, create a file called `demo-email-editor-control-hello-display.element.ts` that looks like this:

 {% contrib file="V14/Extensions-Demos/Demo.Web/Client/src/editor-controls/hello/demo-email-editor-control-hello-display.element.ts" %}
 {% endcontrib %}